Arkansas judge orders officer who shot motorist reinstated

 Pulaski County Prosecutor Larry Jegley in April declined to file charges against Starks.
 Jegley said the car was moving and an ïmminent threat” that justified the use of deadly force.

 Blackshire’s family filed a federal lawsuit in June claiming Starks and the second officer used excessive force and failed to provide medical care.
+Blackshire’s family in a statement said they were “alarmed and dismayed” by Fox’s decision.

+“We hope the city will appeal the judge’s erroneous ruling.
+In the meantime, we will continue to pursue justice for Bradley Blackshire in federal court,” the family said.

 In his ruling, Fox noted that several police officials recommended Starks be exonerated before the city’s police chief ordered the officer’s firing.